savinshynu/Data-Science-Portfolio/README.md

   Developed various *tools to test and commission the digital signal processing software of COSMIC, which can process 3 TB/s of continuously streaming time series data* from 27 radio telescopes.
 This included testing and validating the ***raw voltage time series data and the image data from the observing system.
 Developed software to calibrate the data and verify different signal processing components such as beamformer (coherent addition of time series data from multiple antennas), imager and technosignature (alien signals) detection through spectrogram analysis.***

  **The [VLA_COSMIC](https://github.com/savinshynu/VLA_COSMIC) repository contains the Python tools developed to commission the COSMIC system.**
- [] (The [Jupyter notebook] shows how to detect alien candidates using time series and spectrogram analysis of the data from COSMIC system.)

-[] (### 3.
-Principal component analysis to study correlations in the meteor data)

 ### 3. Studying Fast Radio Bursts (FRBs: millisecond time scale explosions) using the time series data from the LWA radio telescope.

 Developed a python pipeline which can process the time series data from LWA telsecope to study FRBs.
 This pipeline includes ***convertion of time series data to spectrograms (using Fourier transforms), data cleaning for bad radio interference, signal reconstruction in spectrogram space and visualization of interesting candidates.***